 Gross Pay = (Basic + Allowances + Benefits + Bonuses) - (Deductions + Retirals)

 A net salary is commonly known as an in-hand salary or take-home salary.
-It is the final amount that an employee receives in their account after all the mandatory deductions such as income tax and contribution to EPF; and voluntary deductions such as additional contribution in the form of voluntary PF (VPF), money deposited in the National Pension Scheme (NPS), etc. Net salary is helpful in making a monthly budget and planning your expenses.
+It is the final amount that an employee receives in their account after all the mandatory deductions such as income tax and contribution to EPF; and voluntary deductions such as additional contribution in the form of voluntary PF (VPF), money deposited in the National Pension Scheme (NPS), etc. Net salary helps makeplanly budget and plan your expenses.
 It is calculated by subtracting the deductions from the gross salary.

 Net Salary = Gross Salary - Taxes